kendru/learn-cljs/content/_index.md

 {{< columns >}}
 ## About the author

-Andrew has been writing Clojure code both personally and since 2012.
+Andrew has been writing Clojure code both personally and professionally since 2012.
 He lives in Colorado with his wife, four children, and a couple of toads that found their way into his window well.
 Andrew works as a software architect at [Quantum Metric](https://www.quantummetric.com), where he focuses on prototyping data-intensive applications.
 When he has a chance to write a